Infection Prevention and Control (IPC)

 Do you know that around two to ten million bacteria can be found between our fingertips and elbows?
 Hand Hygiene is essential to stop the spread of infection.

-- The hospital has provided Alcohol Hand Rub in wall-mounted dispensers in all public areas as a protection for patients, staff and visitors from the spread of infection.
+- The hospital has provided Alcohol Hand Rub in wall-mounted dispensers in all public areas as protection for patients, staff, and visitors from the spread of infection.

-- To use the hand rub, apply the solution to the palm of one hand, then rub your hands together covering all surfaces of the hand, and in particular, fingertips and fingernails.
+- To use the alcohol hand rub, apply the solution to the palm of one hand, then rub your hands together, covering all surfaces of the hand, and in particular, fingertips and fingernails.
 It should take 20-30 seconds for the solution to dry on your hands.

-- Help us by encouraging your visitors to use the provided hand rub solution too.
+- Help us by encouraging your visitors to use the provided alcohol hand rub solution too.

 Some patients may need extra care if they have certain infections.
-Additional precautions are tailored to the particular germ causing the infection such as:
+Additional precautions were taken and tailored to the particular germ causing the infection, such as:

-4.Additional use of personal protective equipment (PPE) such as: masks, gowns, shoe covers, etc…
+5- Mandatory use of the appropriate personal protective equipment (PPEs) such as face masks, gowns, gloves, head, and shoe covers, etc.…

-Cough Etiquette should be followed to protect yourself and others:
+Cough and Sneeze Etiquette should be followed to protect yourself and others:

 - Cover your mouth and nose with a tissue when you cough or sneeze.

-- Throw your tissue immediately in the waste bin.
+- Throw your tissue in the trash immediately after use.

-- Wash your hands immediately after coughing or sneezing.
+- Wash and sanitize your hands immediately after each cough or sneeze.